-MySchoolBucks is the district's provider for the meal payment system.
-The MySchoolBucks Link is on the district website at www.cvschools.org.
-Go to Quick Links, click on Food Service and then go to the bottom of the page to: We accept online payments at www.myschoolbucks.com and click on the link to set up a user account.
-By setting up a user account, parents and staff can purchase school meals online, view account balances and track cafeteria purchases.
-Meal payments are made by using a credit/debit card or e-check and you may prepay a sum of money to your account at any time.
-In addition, you will receive a "low balance" notification.
-If you don't wish to use the on-line payment system, you may use cash or write a check made payable to CV School Lunch Account (please list student number [PIN] on your check).
+This website is supported by our software provider and allows a safe and convenient way to monitor and replenish your child's meal account.
+If you don't wish to use the on-line payments system, cash and checks are still accepted at the school.
+Checks made payable to CV School Lunch Account (please list student number [PIN] on your check).
 This sum will appear on your account and will function as a declining balance account.
 If you do not wish to prepay, you may still pay with cash each day using your student number (PIN).
 There are NO credit card sales.
 Everyone will be required to use their pin number to purchase items in the cafeteria.
 Any unused prepaid amounts at the end of the school year will carry over to the next school year.
 Students leaving the district may request a refund of any remaining balance.
 All refunds are provided in the school cafeterias.